TomEverson/TomEverson/README.md

 ### About Me:
 - 👨‍💻 Computer Science and Data Science student by day
-- 📚 Finance and algorithms enthusiast by night
+- 📚 Finance and tech enthusiast by night
 - 🌱 Always eager to learn and tackle new challenges

 <div align="center">